Virus — Simon Hynd, 2002

 Classroom ActivitiesPrint All

-Play the film and pause at those shots depicting the interior or exterior of the building.
-Using the Spot the Shots sheets for recording, ask pupils to describe what they see, paying particular attention to colour.
+- Play the film and pause at those shots depicting the interior or exterior of the building.
+Using the Spot the Shots worksheet for recording, ask pupils to describe what they see, paying particular attention to colour.
 How is colour used to create atmosphere or suggest emotion and mood?

 - Discuss what can we tell about the main character Andrew’s relationship with Amber, his girlfriend.
 How does the filmmaker indicate this?